 The Everest Base Camp via Gokyo valley is a fascinating off-the-beaten trail trek in the Everest region of Nepal.
-Although the trail through the Chola Pass is strenuous.
-Moreover, it is more rewarding compared to the classic Everest Base Camp Trek.
-Likewise, it is more tranquil, and the best part is that there are much fewer trekkers on this route.
-Unlike the usual EBC trek, this trek is in a circular loop where there is less backtracking.
-Moreover, you will get to witness magnificent views of pristine mountains, diverse flora and fauna, tranquil lakes, picturesque villages, and old monasteries.
+Although, the trail through the Chola Pass is strenuous.
+But, it is more rewarding than the classic Everest Base Camp Trek.
+Likewise, it is more tranquil, and the best part is that there are fewer trekkers on this route.
+Unlike the usual EBC trek, this trek is in a circular loop where there is little backtracking.
+Moreover, you will witness magnificent views of pristine mountains, diverse flora and fauna, tranquil lakes, picturesque villages, and old monasteries.
 And most importantly, experience the unique rich Sherpa culture and their warm hospitality.

-Similarly, this trek takes you on a journey across the wonderful Gokyo Valley.
-You will not only reach Everest Base Camp, but you will also climb over the Cho La Pass.
+Similarly, this trek takes you on a ride across the wonderful Gokyo Valley.
+You will not only reach Everest Base Camp.
+But you also climb over the Cho La Pass, one of the three high pass in the Everest region.
 Also, enjoy the crystal blue lakes of Gokyo Valley.
 The trail follows through the deep forest of rhododendrons, juniper, fir, and pine.
 And it goes past waterfalls and several Sherpa villages.
-Thus, cross over Cho La pass (5420m), one of the three high passés, along with the prominent viewpoints.
-Gokyo Ri, Kala Patthar, and the Everest Base Camp with stunning views of the mountain ranges.
-Everest Base Camp via Gokyo is graded as a difficult and challenging trek.
-It is suitable only for seasoned trekkers.
+Thus, cross over Cho La pass (5420m), one of the high passes, along with the prominent viewpoints.
+Gokyo Ri, Kala Patthar, and the Everest Base Camp with stunning mountain views.
+Everest Base Camp via Gokyo Valley Trek is difficult to challenging trek.
+It is suitable for seasoned trekkers only.

-⇒Spectacular view of Mt.
+- Spectacular view of Mt.
 Everest, Mt.
-Lhotse, Nuptse, Ama Dablam, Kangtega, Thamserku, from Kalapatthar.
+Lhotse, Nuptse, Ama Dablam, Cho Oyu, Kangtega, and Thamserku, from Kalapatthar.

-⇒Cross over Nepal’s largest Ngozumba Glacier near Gokyo.
+- Cross over the largest glacier in Nepal, the Ngozumba Glacier near Gokyo.

 Day 1: Arrival in Kathmandu